michaelende.com celebrates 50 Years Jim Button

 Email: info@ava-international.de

-Many of Michael Ende’s greatest works have been published by Thienemann Verlag.
-The publishers have an extensive website dedicated to Michael Ende and they hold the copyrights for Die unendliche Geschichte (The Neverending Story), Momo, Der satanarchäolügenialkohöllische Wunschpunsch (The Night of Wishes), Das Traumfresserchen (The Dream Eater), Tranquilla Trampeltreu (Tranquilla Trampeltrue — The Persistent Tortoise) and many others.
+Many of Michael Ende’s greatest works have been published by Thienemann Verlag, now Thienemann-Esslinger Verlag.
+The publishers have an extensive website dedicated to Michael Ende and hold the copyrights for Die unendliche Geschichte (The Neverending Story), Momo, Der satanarchäolügenialkohöllische Wunschpunsch (The Night of Wishes), Das Traumfresserchen (The Dream Eater), Tranquilla Trampeltreu (Tranquilla Trampeltrue — The Persistent Tortoise), as well as many others.

 Blumenstr.
 36